 The half wall between the kitchen and dining room came down that weekend.

-5. TEST OUT TILE WITH PEEL & STICK Tile
+5. TEST OUT TILE WITH PEEL & STICK or PAINT

 I thought my husband was going to lose his mind when he saw the faux white brick stones on the kitchen backsplash.
 Surprise!
 The truth is he was more afraid that this was a permanent solution for our kitchen backsplash. #suburbanmomprobs

 I purchased faux white brick stones similar to these.
 I knew what I wanted for my kitchen counters, but I did not know what color or style I wanted for a backsplash.
 So I purchased a roll of faux brick peel-and-stick wallpaper.
 It gave me time to stick it and forget about it as I puttered around the kitchen.